When Xactimate Is Low, Blame the User Not the Software

 Verisk's Overhead and Profit white paper states that “general overhead expenses aren't included in Verisk's unit pricing.”
 The unit prices are deliberately incomplete — they represent trade-level costs without a general contractor's overhead or profit margin.
 When a general contractor manages a job involving multiple trades, overhead and profit must be added.
 An estimate without O&P on a multi-trade job is not what Xactimate intended — it is what the user failed to include.

-The Adjuster Who Refuses to Deviate Is Violating the EULA
+The Adjuster Who Refuses to Deviate Is Acting Inconsistently with the EULA

 When a carrier adjuster says “I can only pay what Xactimate says” and refuses to adjust pricing regardless of actual market costs, they are contradicting the terms of the very software they are citing as authority.
 Verisk's EULA and the RIA/Xactware joint position statement both say explicitly that users must not prohibit deviations when market conditions warrant them.
 The adjuster is not following Xactimate — they are misusing it as a justification for underpayment.